PeerRadio & PeerLight: Designing IOT Technologies To Support Elderly People in Experiencing Social Moments from Home

 PeerRadio is a radio program for home care receivers from the same neighborhood that sends contributions produced by the elderly people and provides them with a reason to talk to each other.
 PeerLight is a connected lamp that makes the user’s activity visible at a peer’s home, and vice versa, thereby supporting the ability to care for each other.
 With the aid of scenarios and personas, I explored how these services could be integrated in the daily lives of different types of home care receivers and how they should be developed further in future works.

-This project demonstrates my ability to listen to people and understand their situation, but to also scope challenges in co-design processes and adapt my research methods to the situation.
+This project demonstrates my ability to listen to people and understand their situation, but to also scope challenges in co-design processes and adapt my UX research methods to the situation and people.

 - Arduino Software and Hardware